mathcoder3141/Pokemon_Analysis/README.md

 * generation: The numbered generation which the Pokemon was first introduced.
 * is_legendary: Denotes if the Pokemon is legendary.
 1 if the Pokemon is legendary and 0 otherwise.

-* This dataset has 801 rows and 41 columns.
-Upon inspection of the data, pokemon with numbers #802 - #807 is not in the dataset but I will be adding them to the data set in the next few days.

 ## Other information

 Like Banik, Pokemon is very close to my heart as I grew up with it.
-Despite barely having time to play the games, Pokemon will always the cornerstone of my interests.
+Despite barely having time to play the games, Pokemon will always the cornerstone of my interests and will always think fondly of.

+## TO DO

+Model to predict if Type: Null is a legendary or not Model to predict a Pokemon's type given their stats Neural Network to come up with a Pokemon's name given their type